+The speakers will share their personal experiences, speak about their individual organizations and their collaboration with Bare, and the event will include a performance from the upcoming musical.
 As previously announced, Taylor Trensch (Broadway's Wicked) and Jason Hite, in his Off-Broadway debut, will star as undercover lovers Peter and Jason, respectively.
-Bare will also feature Elizabeth Judd (Spider-Man: Turn Off the Dark) as Ivy, Gerard Canonico (Spring Awakening) as Matt, Jerold E. Solomon (South Pacific) as Father Mike, Barrett Wilbert Weed (Lysistrata Jones) as Nadia and Missi Pyle (Boeing-Boeing) as Sister Joan.
+Bare will also feature Elizabeth Judd ( Spider-Man: Turn Off the Dark) as Ivy, Gerard Canonico ( Spring Awakening) as Matt, Jerold E. Solomon ( South Pacific) as Father Mike, Barrett Wilbert Weed ( Lysistrata Jones) as Nadia and Missi Pyle ( Boeing-Boeing) as Sister Joan.

 The musical, featuring music by Damon Intrabartolo and book and lyrics by Jon Hartmere, will begin performances Nov.
 19, prior to an official opening Dec.
 9, at Off-Broadway's New World Stages.